 Beaches on the northeast coasts in the United States, some beaches in northern California, Oregon, and Washington, Hawaii, Puerto Rico, Nova Scotia, Australia, Italy, northwest England and southern Spain are famous for their bounty of sea glass.

-Best Beach in California to Hunt for Sea Glass
+Best Beaches in California to Hunt for Sea Glass

 Just eight miles north of Mendocino, a beautiful coastline along Fort Bragg holds many sea glass treasures.
 For several years, the locals dumped their trash and even their old cars and appliances over the bluffs onto their beaches.
 Even though the city began cleanup programs in 1967, much of the glass still made its way to the shore to become the smaller translucent colored pieces of sea glass that cover the shore today.